Kyle Higashioka Player Props: Yankees vs. Red Sox

-Kyle Higashioka -- hitting .273 with four doubles, a walk and seven RBI in his past 10 games -- will be in action for the New York Yankees against the Boston Red Sox, with Tanner Houck on the hill, on June 10 at 7:35 PM ET.
+On Friday, Kyle Higashioka (hitting .344 in his past 10 games) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:10 PM ET.

-He strung together two hits (going 2-for-3 with a double and an RBI) in his last appearance against the White Sox.
+He strung together two hits (going 2-for-4) in his last appearance against the Mets.

 Kyle Higashioka Game Info & Props vs. the Red Sox